Stephanie Beatriz: 2014–present: Blockbusters + Animated Television and film work

 In 2019, Beatriz and her Brooklyn Nine-Nine co-star Melissa Fumero were the masters of ceremonies at the National Hispanic Media Coalition Impact Awards.

 In 2021, Beatriz voiced the lead role in the Texas Rangers-centered crime procedural podcast Tejana.
 The same year it was announced she voiced Ruby Ortiz in Alpha Betas.
 She also serves as an executive producer for Tejana and, as of November 2021, was looking to develop a television series based on the characters.
 She also starred in the sci-fi thriller podcast Solar and hosted Wondery's Twin Flames podcast investigating the dating cult Twin Flames Universe.
-Since 2024, Beatriz has voiced the character Vaggie in Hazbin Hotel.
+Since 2024, Beatriz has voiced the character Vaggie / Vaggi in Hazbin Hotel.
+Also in 2024, Beatriz played the supporting role of Barbara in the sex comedy Doin' It.

 Personal life

 Beatriz has severe astigmatism and requires glasses to see clearly.
 She does not wear them in many of her roles, and her eyes are sensitive to contact lenses; she therefore has difficulty hitting her marks while on camera.

 She has described herself as suffering from disordered eating, which she developed during college.

 Beatriz first realized that she was bisexual around age 12 or 13.
 She experienced biphobia and bisexual erasure from family and friends.
 In June 2016, she officially came out to the public.

 In October 2017, she announced her engagement to Brad Hoss.
 They got married on October 6, 2018.
 In June 2021, she announced her pregnancy, and her daughter was born in August 2021.